WHAT I DO:

 SELECTED CASES:

-• In the Matter of the Application of Enbridge Energy, Limited Partnership for a Certificate of Need and Route Permit for the Line 3 Replacement Project.
-Representing intervenor tribe in state permit proceedings for crude-oil pipeline project routed across both off-reservation treaty lands and on-reservation Indian lands–one of the largest construction projects in Minnesota history.
-(Minnesota Public Utilities Comm’n 2017-present).
+• In the Matter of the Application of Enbridge Energy, LP for a Cert. of Need and Route Permit for the Line 3 Replacement Project.
+Represented intervenor tribe in long-running state permit proceedings for crude-oil pipeline project routed across both off-reservation treaty lands and on-reservation Indian lands–one of the largest construction projects in Minnesota history.
+(Minnesota Public Utilities Comm’n 2017-2022)

 • Wolfchild, et al. v.
 Lower Sioux Indian Community, et al. Successfully represented tribe in securing dismissal of lawsuit over tribal land status.
 (D. Minn.
 2014, 8th Cir.
 2016)

 • Fond du Lac Band of Lake Superior Chippewa and Grand Portage Band of Lake Superior Chippewa v.
-EPA, No. 13-1324 (JRT/LIB) (D.Minn.
-2014).
+EPA.
 Sued EPA Region V and successfully persuaded it to withdraw federal approval under section 303(c) of the Clean Water Act for discharges from a facility in Hoyt Lakes, Minnesota.
+(D.Minn.
+2014)

 • City of Duluth v.
-Fond du Lac Band of Chippewa.
+Fond du Lac Band of Lake Superior Chippewa.
 Represented tribe in multi-jurisdictional dispute over casino revenue-sharing agreements.
 (Minn., D.Minn., 8th Circuit 2009-2013)

 • New York, New Jersey, Vermont, Connecticut & Prairie Island Indian Community v.
-Nuclear Regulatory Commission.
+Nuclear Reg.
+Comm’n.
 Represented tribal client as intervenor in challenge to NRC waste storage rules.
 (D.C.
 Cir.
 2012)

 • In re M.H.
 Represented tribe in state-court appeal regarding ICWA’s tribal-court transfer provisions.
 (Ill.
 Ct.
 App.
 2011)